LoyolaChicagoCS/gradhandbook/source/regulations.rst

-indicates only two small requirements for your employer during your time in the academic internship:  The bulk of your duties must be related to doing computer science in the real world, and the supervisor will write a few line email a the end of the time for the academic internship indicating your successful completion of all the hours required for the academic internship.
+indicates only two small requirements for your employer during your time in the academic internship:  The bulk of your duties must be related to doing computer science in the real world, and the supervisor will write a few line email at the end of the time of the academic internship indicating your successful completion of all the hours required for the academic internship.